microsoft/vscode-python-environments/README.md

 ## Overview

-Python Environments and Package Manager is a VS Code extension that helps users manage their Python environments and package management.
-It is a preview extension and the APIs and features are subject to change as the project evolves.
+Python Environments and Package Manager is a VS Code extension that helps users manage their Python environments and package management with their preferred environment manager using extensible APIs.
+This extension provides unique support to specify environments for specific files, whole Python projects, or multiroot/monorepos scenarios.

+> Note: This extension is in preview and the APIs and features are subject to change as the project evolves.

 ## Features

 ### Environment Management

-This extension provides an environment view for the user to manage their Python environments.
-The user can create, delete, and switch between environments.
+This extension provides an environment view in the Activity Bar for the user to manage their Python environments.
+The user can create, delete, and switch between environments as desired.
 The user can also install and uninstall packages in the current environment.
 This extension provides APIs for extension developers to contribute environment managers.

-The extension by uses `venv` as the default environment manager.
-You can change this by setting the `python-envs.defaultEnvManager` setting to a different environment manager.
-Following are the out of the box environment managers:
+The default environment manager is the environment manager that the extension uses automatically, unless you specify otherwise.
+It determines how environments are created, managed, and where the packages are installed.
+The extension by uses `venv` by default, however you can change this by setting the `python-envs.defaultEnvManager` setting to a different environment manager.
+The following are environment managers that are supported out of the box:

 |Id| name |Description|
 |---|----|--|